pdxiv/test/bunyon_opcodes.md

 Codes 0x00 to 0xB6 *seem* to be reserved for text messages.
 (If so, this means that the file format theoretically allows up to 183 text messages.)

+The first 19 opcodes (0xB7 to 0xC9) fill a similar function as "conditions" in the TRS-80 format.

+The last 44 opcodes (0xD4 to 0xFF) fill a similar function as "commands" in the TRS-80 format.

 | Opcode | Mnemonic | Arguments | Comment |
 | ------ | -------- | --------- | ------- |
 | 0xB7 | has | 1 | ITEM is in inventory |